-Ron Rottinghaus, of Uprise Bakery, shared a recipe for croutons from “Cooks Illustrated” magazine, noting that “Caesar salad is all about the crispy, garlicky croutons.
-Ciabatta is ideal for a crouton that is crispy on the outside and chewy in the middle — the perfect compliment to crisp-tender romaine leaves.”
-Ciabatta bread is available at the Columbia Farmers Market.
+Ron Rottinghaus, of Uprise Bakery, shares a recipe for croutons from “Cooks Illustrated” magazine, noting that “Caesar salad is made special with garlicky croutons.
+Ciabatta is ideal for a crouton that is crispy on the outside and chewy in the middle — the perfect complement to crisp-tender romaine leaves.”
+This recipe is an excellent use for day-old bread.

 In a small bowl, combine 1 tablespoon extra-virgin olive oil and garlic, minced to a paste; set aside.
 (A rasp-style grater works well to turn garlic into paste.)